0.9999... ≊ 1

 That said, in this use, “∞” is just a fancy calculator error message.
 It means “result out of range for reals”:

-The symbol can’t be parsed as a number: instead of conveying information, it represents information loss.
 Again, recall the earlier troll proof that 0 = 1; we figured the pattern repeated some number of times, but we couldn’t decide if the number is even or odd.
-A thing is what it does; this “thing” doesn’t exhibit the properties of a number, so it can’t be treated as one.
+Heck, forget divisibility — is that symbol even equal to itself?
+A thing is what it does; this thing doesn’t consistently exhibit any of the useful properties of a number, so it can’t be treated as one.

-The other gotcha is more basic: there’s no notion of infinite or infinitesimal (infinitely small) values in the field of reals.
-That’s to say, even if we find a way to define infinity as a specific quantity, this algebra system doesn’t give a coherent meaning to (1/10)∞.
-We allow real numbers to be arbitrarily big or small, but not infinitely big or small.
+The meaning of the symbol aside, we don’t have robust rules for the algebra of infinite or infinitesimal (infinitely small) values in the field of reals.
+To avoid complications, we allow real numbers to be arbitrarily big or small, but not infinitely big or small.
 Formally, they’re an Archimedean group.
-The axiom is roughly that if a and b are positive reals and a < b, there must exist some finite integer x that makes a · x > b.
+The rule is that if a and b are positive reals and a < b, there must exist some finite integer x that makes a · x > b.
 Infinite and infinitesimal quantities don’t obey that rule, so they’re not invited to the club.

-Limits help us reason through tricky scenarios, such as the infinite + 1 - 1 case discussed earlier on (it endlessly oscillates between two distant values, so there’s no well-defined meaning to “sum at infinity”).
+Limits help us reason through tricky scenarios, such as the infinite + 1 - 1 case discussed earlier on (it endlessly oscillates between two distant values, so there’s just no well-defined meaning to “sum at infinity”).
 That said, the case of (1/10)n is comparatively trivial.
-As n increases, the fraction gets vanishingly small but can’t conceivably cross into negatives, so the limit is:
+As n increases, the fraction gets arbitrarily close to zero but can’t conceivably cross into negatives, so the conceptual limit is:

 Based on this analysis, we can assign a firm real-number meaning to (1/10)∞ and write: